syncfusion-content/blazor-docs/blazor/dropdown-list/properties.md

 Possible values are:

-* `Never` The floating label is removed when enters the value in it.
+* `Never` - The label will never float in the input when the placeholder is available.
-* `Always` The floating label always floats above the DropDownList.
+* `Always` - The floating label always floats above the DropDownList.
-* `Auto` The floating label floats above the DropDownList after focusing it or when enters the value in it.
+* `Auto` - The floating label floats above the DropDownList after focusing it or when enters the value in it.

 {% highlight Razor %}